 - 4.1.
 The ESO should submit accurate (and where instructed) audited figures of its costs and revenues for the relevant period. - 4.2.
 All costs are to be entered on a cash controllable basis.
 This means exclusive of all provisions and all accruals and prepayments that are not incurred as part of the ordinary level of business. - 4.3.
-The ESO should submit numbers in £ million correct to three decimal places. - 4.4.
-The ESO must only fill in the yellow input cells, as shown in Table 1 in this document and on the Cover worksheet of the C+O RRP.
+The ESO should submit numbers as stated in the guidance on page 16. - 4.4.
+The ESO must only fill in the yellow input cells, as shown in Table 1 in this document and on the Cover worksheet of the ESO RRP.